Fostering System Acceptance and Functionality

 After conducting interviews with each department, Surety’s staff determined the need to add additional configurable items such as additional shift templates, shift template profiles, job transfer sets, coverage counts, zone sets, and shifts sets.
 While making changes to the organizational map should be carefully considered, we found the need and upon our recommendation, updates were made.

 Once the correct configurations were made, proper training was addressed.
-By working closely with management, we discussed the need to identify and train a few key employees to become Subject Matter Experts to make the company more self-sufficient when updates are needed.
+By working closely with management, we discussed the need to identify and train key employees to become Subject Matter Experts to make the company more self-sufficient when updates are needed.
 Additionally, this SME role would be a valuable asset in training new managers and others who may need additional assistance at times.

-Training classes were then conducted for the management team and the employees.
+Kronos Advanced Scheduler training and Kronos Employee Self Service training classes were then conducted for the management team and the employees.
 Upon seeing what the system could do for them, the resistance was greatly diminished and both the managers and employees began to embrace the change.
 To help reinforce the training, site-specific training materials were created to be utilized during the training classes for both the managers and employees.

 Four aspects of training were completed:

-- Manager Training – Focusing on the correct order of necessary steps and processes for a manager to successfully utilize the system.
+2. Manager Training – Focusing on the correct order of necessary steps and processes for a manager to successfully utilize the system.

-- Staff Training – Utilizing interactive sessions where the employees were more engaged in training, which facilitated the process of using Kronos Self Service.
+3. Staff Training – Utilizing interactive sessions where the employees were more engaged in training, which facilitated the process of using Kronos Self Service.

-- Documentation – Quick reference guides were created to assist with day-to-day processes, in addition to manuals and a Power Point for new managers to use.
+4. Documentation – Quick reference guides were created to assist with day-to-day processes, in addition to manuals and a PowerPoint for new managers to use.